Thousands sign up for new Russian protest

 On Friday, he sent for parliamentary approval laws to reduce the number of signatures a party needs to launch a presidential candidate and to simplify the process for parties to compete in elections.
 They are due to go into effect on January 1, 2013.

-But opposition leaders said the moves were too little, too late by a leader who has carried out few of his reform promises since he succeeded Putin as president, who was barred by the constitution from a third successive term.
+But opposition leaders said the moves were too little, too late by leader who has carried out few of his reform promises since he was ushered into the presidency by Putin, who was barred by the constitution from a third successive term.

 "Medvedev promised us so much ...
 Now should we not go anywhere?
 Really?
-Should we sit quietly and wait until they are fulfilled?" organisers asked on their Twitter feed, @WakeUpR.
+Should we sit quietly and wait until they are fulfilled?" organisers asked sarcastically on their Twitter feed, @WakeUpR, one of several sites where requests have been posted on anything from finding a Father Christmas for the rally to printing banners.

 The protesters have permission to stage a rally of 50,000 on Moscow's Sakharov Avenue after their first and second requests for sites near the Kremlin were rejected.

-Police, who hardly intervened in the protests two weeks ago, said they would allow protesters to bring thermos flasks, with weather forecasters predicting the coldest day of winter so far.
+Police, who hardly intervened in the protests two weeks ago, said they would allow protesters to bring thermoses, with weather forecasters predicting the coldest day of winter so far.

 On Friday, the protest's Facebook site had almost 44,000 people who had pledged to attend the rally, and 9,468 maybes.

-Gorbachev said he regretted supporting Putin when he took power from Boris Yeltsin more than ten years ago.
-"I feel ashamed," he told Novaya Gazeta liberal daily on Friday.

-Putin's popularity has declined since he and Medvedev announced plans in September to swap jobs next year, a decision which many Russians said showed a disregard for democracy.
+Putin's popularity has fallen since he and Medvedev announced plans in September to swap jobs next year, a decision which many Russians said showed a disregard for democracy.

 Putin, 59, has suggested that many of those taking part in the biggest protests since he came to power 12 years ago had been paid to turn out.
-He has accused the United States of stirring the protests and foreign powers for funding them - a theory that has spread across pro-Putin websites.
+He has blamed the United States for stirring the protests and foreign powers for funding them - a theory that has spread across pro-Putin websites.

-The Kremlin's chief political strategist, Vladislav Surkov, suggested the demonstrators were following a script.
+The Kremlin's chief political strategist, Vladislav Surkov, continued the argument by suggesting the demonstrators were following a script.

 "(Protesters) are acting by the book, following ... new revolutionary methods," said Surkov.